marduk191/Diffusion_model_Quantize_and_upload/README.md

 A comprehensive Windows script for quantizing diffusion models and uploading them to Hugging Face repositories.
 This tool supports multiple quantization formats and provides an intuitive menu-driven interface.

-## Install
- Run tool_install.bat to install tools, then menu_system.bat to open the tool.

 ## Features

 - **22 Quantization Formats**: Supports all major GGUF quantization formats from F32 to Q2_K_S including FP8 Scaled Stochastic